Exploring the Focusing Mechanism of the NuMI Horn Magnets: Machine Learning Model for Detecting Beam Parameters using Muon Monitor Data

-Table~\ref{tab:beaminst} shows that the muon monitor can detect all beam parameters affecting the NOvA experiment's physics tolerance.
-The accuracy of the Machine Learning (ML) detection from the muon monitor signal is similar to the accuracy of the primary beam instrumentation, which is shown in Table~\ref{tab:phys}.
-This implies that the ML method is able to provide reliable results that are comparable to the traditional methods of measuring the primary beam instrumentation.
+As summarized in Table~\ref{tab:beaminst}, the muon monitor, when combined with the trained ANN model, can effectively detect all critical beam parameters relevant to the NOvA experiment's physics tolerance.
+The precision achieved is comparable to that of conventional primary beam instrumentation, as shown in Table~\ref{tab:phys}, demonstrating that the ML approach provides a reliable, noninvasive alternative for real-time beam monitoring.

-From these studies, we confirm that ML has the potential to improve the ability to diagnose the NuMI target and horn system.
-One specific application of ML is to use it as an anomaly event detector, which can identify anomalies such as target density deterioration, target core damage, or degraded horn field quality.
-However, the accuracy of the ML detection is highly dependent on the quality of the training dataset.
-Therefore, it is important to optimize the ML architecture and reduce systematic errors in the training data to improve the accuracy of the model.
-These studies are underway.
+These studies confirm that ML offers a strong potential to enhance diagnostic capabilities for the NuMI target and the horn system.
+One promising application is the use of ML as an anomaly detection tool.
+This tool can identify deviations such as reduced target density, damage to the target core, or degradation of the horn magnetic field quality.
+However, the accuracy of ML-based detection is strongly influenced by the quality of the training dataset.
+Optimizing the ML architecture and minimizing systematic uncertainties in the training data are essential to improving model performance.
+Ongoing efforts continue to address these areas of development.